saddagarla/RepData_PeerAssessment1/PA1_template.md

  Observations:

 1. From this plot, one can clearly see that there is adifference in activity pattern between weekdays and weekends.
-The plot indicates that the person  is more active  between 8:15AM and 8:45Am on weekdays.
+The plot indicates that the person  is more active  between 8:15AM and 8:45Am on weekdays as indicated by the big spike.

 2. On the Weekends, activity is more sluggish (compared to weekdays) until around 8:00am, but there is more activity during the day on average.